browserengineering/book/book/animations.md

 a main thread animation.[^main-thread-scroll] You'll need to implement a new `ScrollAnimation` class and some logic in `run_animation_frame`.
 Scrolling in the [transform transition](examples/example13-transform-transition.html) example should now be smooth, as that example uses `scroll-behavior`.
-(You'll have to have done the width/height exercise to see a scroll, because of the spacer divs.)

 [scroll-behavior]: https://developer.mozilla.org/en-US/docs/Web/CSS/scroll-behavior